christoph26/2016-DLRW-exercies/logreg/README.md

 ###Execution time
 On my laptop (Intel® Core™ i5-4210M CPU @ 2.60GHz × 4) the linear regression ran with approximately 1,85 epochs per second.

 The execution time depends strongly on the number of epochs and therefore on the stopping criterion.
-Depending on how often the early stopping variable "patience" is increased during the implemenation, one run takes between 60 and 180 epochs.
+Depending on how often the early stopping variable "patience" is increased during the implemenation, one run takes between 60 and 300 epochs.
 60 epochs corresponds with the minimal number of optimization iterations of 5000 (~ 60 epochs * 83 minibatches per epoch).
-180 epochs corresponds to approximately three increasing steps of the patience due to a significant enough optimization within one step.
+180 epochs corresponds to approximately 3-5 increasing steps of the patience due to a significant enough optimization within one step.

-Since smaller learning rates during the gradient descent lead to smaller and steadier optimization steps, they usually increase the patience less often.
-Beeing equally accurate compared to bigger learning rates, they need less computation effort and are therefore more efficient.

 ##Problem 10: